 Methods: The overall mathematical model comprises three different modules.
-The first module consists of a set of predictive models for the growth rate of spoilage of microorganisms as a function of storage temperature, gas composition (dissolved CO2 and O2) and physicochemical product characteristics (pH, a_w).
-The second module consists in a mathematical model for diffusion and solubility coefficient of CO2 as a function of nutrition information labels (e.g., water, protein, fat, carbohydrates, NaCl and fibers).
-The third module predicts the evolution of the headspace gas (O2 and CO2) in the packaging.
+The first module consists of a set of predictive models for the growth rate of spoilage of microorganisms as a function of storage temperature, gas composition (dissolved $\mathrm{CO_2}$ and $\mathrm{O_2}$) and physicochemical product characteristics (pH, $\mathrm{a_w}$).
+The second module consists in a mathematical model for diffusion and solubility coefficient of $\mathrm{CO_2}$ as a function of nutrition information labels (e.g., water, protein, fat, carbohydrates, NaCl and fibers).
+The third module predicts the evolution of the headspace gas ($\mathrm{O_2}$ and $\mathrm{CO_2}$) in the packaging.

 Results: A computing program developed in R uses an ordinary differential method (ODE) to solve the system of differential equations for (i)microbial growth and (ii) gas exchanges during MAP storage.
 The program makes it possible to performed simulations for the growth of seven different microorganisms, including Bacillus weihenstephanensis, Paenibacillus spp., Listeria monocytogenes, Pseudomonas fluorescens, Pseudomonas fragi, Carnobacterium maltaromaticum and Leuconostoc mesenteroides.
-The user inputs properties of the packaging materials, gas composition, physico-characteristics and nutritional information of food and storage temperature.
-Outputs are predictions of the probability to reach a threshold microbial concentration over storage time.
+The user inputs properties of the packaging materials, gas composition, physico-characteristics and nutritional information of foo and storage temperature.
+Outputs are predictions of the evolution of O_2 and CO_2 concentrations in the headspace and the probability to reach a threshold microbial concentration over storage time.